ArsenShnurkov/places/README.md

 *	iso-3166-2-localized.csv: List of North American regions with localized names.
 *	iso-3166-localized.csv: List of countries with localized names.

-## usage
+## Usage

 After grabbing all the data sources, set all the file paths on the `Places/App.config` file.
-If you wish to run the test suite also set the paths on the `Test/App.config` file.
+Also, if you wish to run the test suite set the paths on the `Test/App.config` file.

-## required packages
+## Required Packages

 *	[Entity Framework](http://nuget.org/packages/entityframework)
 *	[FileHelpers](http://nuget.org/packages/FileHelpers)
 *	[xunit](http://nuget.org/packages/xunit)

-## license
+## License
 [MIT License](https://github.com/jonotrujillo/places/blob/master/LICENSE.md).

-## bugs & todo
+## Bugs & To-dos

 *	Data between OurAirports and MaxMind will not always match, then some Spanish localized names won't be found.
 For those `NULL` will be assigned.
 *	A data dump for Metropolitan Areas was not found, hence IATA codes like `NYC`, `CHI` and `BER` won't be found in the generated database.
 These areas and their codes are available [here](http://wikitravel.org/en/Metropolitan_Area_Airport_Codes).